sdr-enthusiasts/gitbook-adsb-guide/foundations/common-tasks-and-info.md

 ### Start containers on system boot

-All of the containers defined within this document will be configured with the directive `restart: always`.
-This will ensure the containers are automatically started if the host is rebooted.
+All of the containers defined within this document will be configured with the directive `restart: unless-stopped`.
+This will ensure the containers are automatically started if the host is rebooted unless you have manually stopped the container(s) previously.

 ## Information on Healthchecks